-7 See generally 31 USC §§ 6301-6305 (defines and describes various forms of federal assistance relationships, including grants and cooperative agreements).
+5 See generally 31 USC §§ 6301-6305 (defines and describes various forms of federal assistance relationships, including grants and cooperative agreements).

-Purpose area Estimated amount or funding available f Estimated number of awards to be made; estimated award amounts Length of award 1.Public safety and \$23 million Approximately 50 awards: 3 years community policing (COPS Office) sworn force of 1-9: no more than \$300,000 sworn force of 10-19: no more than \$600,000 sworn force of 20+: no more than \$1,000,000 2.Comprehensive Tribal Justice Systems Strategic Planning (BJA) Up to \$375,000 Approximately 5 awards; approximately \$75,000 per award 2 years 3.Justice systems and alcohol and substance abuse (BJA) \$16.8 million Approximately 20-30 awards; approximately \$250,000-750,000 per award 3 years 4.Corrections and correctional alternatives (BJA) \$7.5 million Estimated 2-4 awards for facility renovation or expansion or completion of existing construction projects for single jurisdiction facility, approximately \$1 million per award.
+Purpose area Estimated amount of funding available Estimated number of awards to be made; estimated award amounts Length of award 1.Public safety and community policing (COPS Office) \$20 million Approximately 50 awards: • sworn force of 1-9: no more than \$300,000 • sworn force of 10-19: no more than \$600,000 • sworn force of 20+: no more than \$1,000,000 3 years 2.Comprehensive tribal justice systems strategic planning (BJA) Up to \$750,000 Approximately 5 awards; up to \$150,000 per award 2 years 3.Tribal Justice Systems (BJA) \$16.8 million Approximately 20-30 awards; approximately \$250,000-750,000 per award 3 years 4.Tribal Justice System Infrastructure Program (BJA) \$7.5 million Estimated 2-4 awards for facility renovation or expansion or completion of existing construction projects for single jurisdiction facility, approximately \$1 million per award.
 Estimated 1-2 awards for facility renovation or expansion or completion of existing construction projects for regional facility (detention, multipurpose justice center, correctional alternative), approximately \$2-4 million per award.
-1
+3 years

-Purpose area Estimated amount o funding available f Estimated number of awards to be made; estimated award amounts Length of award - 1\$32 million Approximately 60 awards 3 years 5.Violence Against Women\$32 million Tribal Governments program (OVW) Approximately 60 awards3 yearsNew applicants: Applicants that have never before received funding from OVW, or whose last award from OVW closed more than 12 months ago, can request up to approximately \$450,000.Current grantees: Applicants that have at least one active, current award from OVW are considered current grantees.There is no explicit limit on how much current grantees can request; however, because of demand for funding, OVW anticipates that it will budget cycle, and not solely the amount that was previously awarded, in deciding how much to request in FY 2017.
-6.Children's Justice Act Partnerships for Indian Communities (OVC) \$ 4.5 million Approximately 10 awards; up to a maximum of \$450,000 per award.
-3 years 7.Comprehensive Tribal Victim Assistance program (OVC) \$13.5 million Approximately 30 awards; up to a maximum of \$450,000 per award.
-3 years 8.Juvenile healing to wellness courts (OJJDP) \$2.1 million Approximately 6 awards; up to a maximum of 350,000 per award.
-4 years 9.Tribal Youth Program (OJJDP) \$4.2 million Approximately 12 awards; up to a maximum of 350,000 per award.
+Purpose area of funding available Estimated number of awards to be made; estimated award amounts Length of award 5.Violence Against Women Tribal Governments \$34 million program (OVW) New applicants: Applicants that have never before received funding from OVW, or whose last award from OVW closed more than 12 months ago, can request up to approximately \$450,000.
+Current grantees: Applicants that have at least one active, current award from OVW are considered current grantees.
+There is no explicit limit on how much current grantees can request; however, because of demand for funding, OVW anticipates that it will not be able to offer current grantees an award totaling more than \$900,000.
+Applicants should consider the level of effort necessary to complete the project and the amount of funds that were expended during the 36-month budget cycle, and not solely the amount that was previously awarded, in deciding how much to request in FY 2018.
+3 years 6.Children's Justice Act Partnerships for Indian \$ 2.7 million Communities (OVC) Approximately 6 awards; up to a maximum of \$450,000 per award.
+3 years 7.Comprehensive Tribal Victim Assistance program \$13.5 million (OVC) Approximately 30 awards; up to a maximum of \$450,000 per award.
+3 years 8.Juvenile Tribal Healing to Wellness Courts (OJJDP) \$2.1 million Approximately 6 awards; up to a maximum of \$350,000 per award.
+4 years 9.Tribal Youth Program (OJJDP) \$7.8 million Approximately 19 awards; up to a maximum of \$400,00 per award.
 4 years